-A cover letter typically follows the format below.
-For detailed information about content and structure, see our Cover Letter Handout.
+A cover letter typically follows this format.
+For detailed information about content and structure, check out our Cover Letter Handout and Sample (PDF).